texonica/company-dashboard/memory-bank/activeContext.md

 - What additional leadgen metrics would be valuable to display?
 - What level of data aggregation should happen on the backend vs. frontend?
 - Should we add drill-down capabilities to charts for more detailed analysis?
 - How should we integrate ClickUp tasks with project views?
+- What's the best approach for implementing API rate limiting to avoid hitting AITable and ClickUp limits?
+- How should we optimize the performance of chart components with large datasets?